Jorge-Salmon/air_qualityMadrid/README.md

-# Time series - Air quality in Madrid
+# Time series forecast - Air quality in Madrid
-Analysis and forecast of air quality in Madrid (Time series)
+Analysis and forecast of air quality in Madrid with ARIMA model.